West Nordic Council's Children and Youth Literature Prize

-West Nordic Council's Children and Youth Literature Prize is a literary award, which was established in 2002 by the West Nordic Council.
+The West Nordic Council's Children and Youth Literature Prize is a literary award established in 2002 by the West Nordic Council.
 The prize is awarded every second year at the annual meeting of the West Nordic Council, normally in August.
 The three countries of the North West region of Northern Europe are Greenland, Iceland and the Faroe Islands (Greenland and Faroe Islands are autonomous constituent countries of the Kingdom of Denmark).
 These countries nominate one literary work each.
-The winner gets a reward of DKK 60 000 and his or her book is translated into the other two languages of the region and into one of the Scandinavian languages: Norwegian, Danish, Swedish or Finnish, without any expenses for the winner.
+The winner gets a reward of DKK 60 000 and their book is translated into the other two languages of the region and into one of the Scandinavian languages: Norwegian, Danish, Swedish or Finnish, without any expenses for the winner.